 Wikipedia: Academic ranks in the United Kingdom, [online] Available from: https://en.wikipedia.org/wiki/Academic_ranks_in_the_United_Kingdom (Accessed 28 May 2018), 2018.

-Table 1: Illustrative expectations of a typical early- to mid-career UK academic, based on a thematic analysis.
+Table 1: Illustrative expectations (i.e. the duties) of a typical early- to mid-career UK academic, based on a thematic analysis.
 Numbers in brackets (e.g. [7]) indicate the number of occurrences within 10 job specifications.
 Square brackets [] are for analysis by the lead author, and curved brackets () from the workshop, which agree well (i.e. R2 = 0.77).
 Grey text distinguishes items not in the majority of job specifications.